 We’ll partner you with a local real estate agent that knows how to deal with the state’s tax and helps negotiate a deal in your favor.
 What’s more, our agents charge only a 1% listing fee compared to the national average of 3%!
 The money you'll save can more than offset the cost of the transfer taxes.

 According to the Internal Revenue Service (IRS), property transfer taxes cannot be deducted from your income tax return.
 However, you can deduct transfer taxes from your overall capital gain.

 When you sell a home, you have to pay the capital gains tax on your profits.
 You can deduct the transfer tax amount from your capital gains.
 This way, you make a lesser profit, which in turn means that you have to pay lesser tax.

 So, even though you can't deduct transfer taxes directly from your income tax, you can lessen your tax burden indirectly by paying lesser capital gains tax.

 When do you pay California transfer taxes?

 Transfer taxes are paid at the closing of a deal, and in most cases are paid by the seller.
 So, when you're filing your taxes, sellers should be sure to deduct the transfer tax from their capital gain.

 This is especially important because capital gains tax is paid to the federal government and the transfer tax is paid to the state government.
 So, chances are, you'll be paying both these taxes separately, and at different times.

-Given that there are quite a few procedures and laws to follow, it's a good idea to hire an expert local real estate agent to help you out.
-Real estate agents do a lot more than just list your homes online.
-They take care of the paperwork too.
+Given that there are quite a few procedures and laws to follow, especially with local areas having additional tax requirements, it's a good idea to hire an expert local real estate agent to help you out.